Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

 Introduction and Excerpt from "Where I Am"

-In Paramahansa Yogananda’s poem, “Where I Am,” from Songs of the Soul, the Speaker of the poem is the Blessed, Divine Creator or God.
+In Paramahansa Yogananda’s poem, “Where I Am,” from his classic spiritual poetry collection, Songs of the Soul, the Speaker of the poem is the Blessed, Divine Creator or God.
 And in this poem, God tells His listener exactly where He is.
 God is in the soul of each individual because each human being is a unique expression, or spark, or the Divine Creator.
 One need not acquire union with the Divine Beloved, but one does have to learn to realize that fact.

 Excerpt from "Where I Am"